almachelouche/middleman/content/email/IN/enews/003/prospects.md

 path='email_modules/preheader'
 color='''white'''

-	preheader = '''Welcome to the Insider from Ford.
-In this newsletter, see the latest promotions and tips tailored just for you.
-It will inspire you to Go Further.'''
+	preheader = '''In this latest edition of the Insider, we’ll take you through some of the latest happening, events and promotions at Ford.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'